curious-containers/cc-server/docs/developer.rst

 Docker Compose
 --------------

-Curious Containers provides a quick way to setup a development envrionment via Docker Compose.
-First `install the latest docker-engine <https://docs.docker.com/engine/installation/linux/ubuntulinux/>`__ and `Docker Compose <https://docs.docker.com/compose/install/>`__.
+Curious Containers provides a quick way to setup CC-Server via Docker Compose.
+First `install the latest docker-engine <https://docs.docker.com/engine/installation/>`__ and `Docker Compose <https://docs.docker.com/compose/install/>`__.

 Clone the latest CC-Server code and change into the compose directory.
+Then copy or link the sample configuration files from the config_samples directory to the current working directory.
+The configuration should work out of the box, but may as well be customized, for example to prevent conflicting ports with other applications.

 .. code-block:: bash

    git clone https://github.com/curious-containers/cc-server.git
    cd cc-server/compose
+   cp config_samples/* .

-In order to start CC-Server run the following command.
+In order to start CC-Server run **scripts/start_cc_server**.
 This will create Containers for MongoDB, Docker Registry, Docker-In-Docker, CC-Server-Log, CC-Server-Master, CC-Server-Web.
 CC-Server-Web will be available as *localhost:8000*.
 Using the Docker Registry is optional.
-It is available as *localhost:5000*.
+It is available at *localhost:5000*.
 During the setup MongoDB user credentials are read from the **config.toml** file and the CC-Server user credentials are read from the **credentials.toml** file.
 These credentials can be changed before running *docker-compose*.

 .. code-block:: bash

-   docker-compose up cc-server-web
+   scripts/start_cc_server

 The Docker container for CC-Server will incorporate the CC-Server source code from the cloned git directory.